MatthiasValvekens/pyHanko/CONTRIBUTING.md

  * As a general rule, keep your lines under 80 characters.
 This makes it easier to view multiple files side-by-side on a single monitor.
 Exceeding the limit is permissible in documentation files.
+ * Generally prefer double-quoted literals for strings intended for human consumption.
+   Other strings should use single quotes.
+This distinction is not strictly enforced.
+ * Check for Black conformance using `black -S --line-length 80 --check`
  * Format imports using `isort --profile black --line-length 80`.
  * Check for whitespace errors using `git diff-index --check --cached HEAD`.

-You can put the last two in a pre-commit hook to avoid getting yelled at by the CI linter.
+You can put the last three in a pre-commit hook to avoid getting yelled at by the CI linter.